timkonr/model-compression/README.md

 You also need to install Java >= 1.8 and <= 1.13 on your machine to compute AAC metrics.

+If you intend to use the AudioCaps dataset, **ffmpeg** and **yt-dlp** need to be installed as well.
+See [aac-datasets](https://aac-datasets.readthedocs.io/en/stable/installation.html#external-requirements-audiocaps-only) for more information.

 Note: It might be necessary to install the proper pytorch version with CUDA manually.

 ## Usage